 What are Purple Pod Garden Beans?

 As the name would imply, purple pod garden beans are produced on compact bush plants.
-Reaching lengths of about 5 inches (13 cm.), Royalty purple pod bush beans yield deeply colored pods.
+Reaching lengths of about 5 inches (13 cm.), royalty purple pod bush beans yield deeply colored pods.
 Though the pods do not retain their color after cooking, their beauty in the garden make them well worth planting.

 Growing Royalty Purple Pod Beans

-Growing Royalty purple pod beans is very similar to growing other bush bean varieties.
+Growing royalty purple pod beans is very similar to growing other bush bean varieties.
 Growers will first need to select a weed free and well worked garden bed that receives full sun.

 Since beans are legumes, first time growers may consider adding an inoculant to the planting process.
 Inoculants which are specifically for beans will help the plants better make use of nitrogen and other nutrients.
 When using inoculants in the garden, always make certain to follow the manufacturer’s instructions.

 When planting beans, it is best that the large seeds are directly sown into the vegetable bed.
 Plant seeds according to the package instructions.
 After planting the seeds roughly 1 inch (2.5 cm.) deep, water the row thoroughly.
-For the best results, soil temperatures should be at least 70 F. (21 C.).
+For the best results, soil temperatures should be at least 70 degrees F. (21 C.).
 Bean seedlings should emerge from the soil within one week of planting.

 Beyond regular irrigation, bush bean care is minimal.
 When watering the bean plants, make certain to avoid overhead watering, as this can increase the likelihood of decline in bean plant health due to disease.
 Unlike some types of bean, Royalty purple pod beans do not require any trellising or staking in order to produce a quality crop.